Nonlinear Hall responses in tunable nodal Dirac semimetals

-\end{widetext} Since both the $\tau$-independent and $\tau^2$ terms in right hand side of equation~\ref{TOHcurrentdensity} are odd under time-reversal symmetry, neither contributes in the current density.
+\end{widetext} Since both the $\tau$-independent and $\tau^2$ terms in the right-hand side of equation~\ref{TOHcurrentdensity} are odd under time-reversal symmetry, neither contributes to the current density.
 Therefore, only the $\tau$ and $\tau^3$ terms contribute to the third-order current and each term has a clear physical origin.
 The second term comes from the second-order energy correction inside the distribution function.
 The third term follows from the second-order field correction to the band velocity.
-The fourth term comes from the anomalous velocity produced by the first order field correction to the Berry curvature.
+The fourth term comes from the anomalous velocity produced by the first-order field correction to the Berry curvature.
 The final term, which is proportional to $\tau^3$, originates from the band velocity and gradient of the distribution function.
 Since we are interested in the BCP induced TOH current, we will only consider the terms proportional to $\tau$.
-Finally, we can write the TOH current density as $j_a^{(3)}=\chi_{abcd}E_bE_cE_d$, where the third order conductivity linear in $\tau$ upon simplification is given by
+Finally, we can write the TOH current density as $j_{\alpha}^{(3)}=\chi_{\alpha\beta\gamma\delta}E_{\beta}E_{\gamma}E_{\delta}$, where the third order conductivity linear in $\tau$ upon simplification is given by (see appendices for details)